vladdeSV/shb-csv-ynab/README.md

+Note: This project is in alpha state.
+I use it a couple times a week, but it is not production ready.
+Use with caution.

 # Handelsbanken export file to YNAB CSV
 Convert a "Svenska Handelsbanken" export file to a CSV file which YNAB understands.